 bors r+ command.
 Bors will batch any approved PR’s,

-merges them with master in a staging branch where Travis builds and tests the result.
+merges them with master in a staging branch where the Github Action workflow builds and tests the result.

 After a successful test, the actual master gets fast-forwarded to that point.

 Reviewing pull requests sometimes requires some additional git setup.
 First, for 90% of the review jobs,

 you will need a PC or server that can expose all Mailu ports to the outside world.
 Also, a valid

 domain name would be required.
 This can be a simple free DynDNS account.
 Do not use a production